-You will receive forms for refills and future prescription orders each time you receive drugs or supplies under the Medco Mail Service Pharmacy (Home Delivery Pharmacy Service).
-You may also order refills over the Internet directly from Home Delivery Pharmacy Service by visiting www.medco.com.
+You will receive forms for refills and future prescription orders each time you receive drugs or supplies through Medco By Mail.
+You may also order refills over the Internet directly from Medco By Mail by visiting www.medco.com.
 If you have any questions about a particular drug or a prescription, or to request your order forms, you may call 1-800-818-6717 in the United States or 1-800-497-4641 (available in over 140 countries) from outside the United States.
-You can also call Medco collect at 412-829-5932 or 412-829-5933 if the toll-free number for outside the United States does not work for you.
+You also can call Medco collect at 412-829-5932 or 412-829-5933 if the toll-free number for outside the United States does not work for you.
 Your doctor must be licensed in the United States.
 If you are posted, living or traveling outside the United States, you may request up to a 1-year supply of most medications.
-Prescriptions you purchase by mail order from a source other than the Medco Home Delivery Pharmacy Service are not covered.
+Prescriptions you purchase by mail order from a source other than Medco By Mail or Medco Special Care Pharmacy are not covered.

-To order by mail: 1) Complete the initial mail order form; 2) Enclose your prescription and copayment; 3) Mail your order to Home Delivery Pharmacy Service; and 4) Allow approximately two weeks for delivery.
+To order by mail: 1) Complete the initial mail order form; 2) Enclose your prescription and copayment; 3) Mail your order to Medco By Mail; and 4) Allow approximately two weeks for delivery.

-Retail Pharmacies outside of the 50 United States
+- Retail Pharmacies outside of the 50 United States